 You can hop around from different lessons depending on if you’re looking to work on music theory or if you’re looking to work on learning actual songs.

-The basic bones for most programs is that you slowly graduate to more difficult concepts and lessons, similar to having a real teacher.
-I want to be clear, I think it is possible to learn without an instructor and here’s why.
+The basic bones for most programs are that you slowly graduate to more difficult concepts and lessons, similar to having a real teacher.
+I want to be clear, I think it is possible to learn without an instructor, and here’s why.

 For most courses, you will need either a digital piano or an acoustic piano and a computer or tablet of some sort.

 Note: If you don’t own a digital piano, I would recommend reading this article in which I break down the best options for beginners.

 You will then will log in to which lesson you are taking and begin anywhere you would like to.
 You are your own boss and that is what makes learning online unique.

 Not only is learning the piano great for the development and health of your brain, but it is also fun.
 I would argue that, for beginners, learning online can be more fun depending on the type of person you are.